apache/iotdb/docs/UserGuide/Operators-Functions/String.md

 ### Usage

-The function is used to split text with given regular expression and return specific element.
+**This is not a built-in function and can only be used after registering the library-udf.** The function is used to split text with given regular expression and return specific element.

 **Name:** REGEXSPLIT